crusher-dev/docsv2/docs/development/setting-up-development-env.md

 ### Supported OS

 The source code has been built and tested on **Ubuntu** and **macOS**.
-We haven't tested the building source code on other systems, so if you encounter any issues setting up for a different OS, feel free to file an issue for it.
+We haven't tested the building source code on other systems, so if you encounter any issues Set up for a different OS, feel free to file an issue for it.

 :::tip
 If you don't want to do all the setup chores, you can click on `Open in Gitpod` inside _README.md_ and use gitpod for development.